 Annual percentage rates - an indication of how much interest will be charged on a loan including known charges associated with taking out the loan.
 APR rates can be used to compare similar types of credit, over similar periods.

-Someone who benefits from a will, a trust, a life insurance policy or death benefits from an annuity.
+Someone who benefits from a will, a trust, a life insurance policy or death benefits from an annuity or pension.

 A capped drawdown pension is a type of income drawdown pension that was available to savers before 6 April 2015.
 While it is no longer open to new investors, those who already have capped drawdown can use it to withdraw a tax-free lump sum up to 25% of their pension’s value, receive taxable payments within the allowable limit and keep the rest of their savings invested.